MITLibraries/guides/touchstone_saml.md

 The request itself is simple, but preparing your application for _successful_ submission takes some understanding of what is happening and providing what IST needs in a way they can easily consume it.
 This is not hard, but it is confusing and opaque.
-Please ask for help if you find yourself thinking it would be easier to just `mod_shib` on a VM and make this someone else's problem.
+Please ask for help in Slack if you find yourself thinking it would be easier to just `mod_shib` on a VM and make this someone else's problem.

 #### Request DNS registration